-Cruz is nice and battery efficient, and also good for new riders starting out and learning the board.
+The Cruz profile is nice and battery efficient, and also good for new riders starting out and learning the board.
 It’s a good idea to switch to Cruz if you are running out of battery and risking the walk of shame to get home.
-The speed reduction will make the board run more efficient and you could squeeze some extra miles out of the board.
+The speed reduction will make the board run more efficiently and you could squeeze some extra miles out of the board.

-Mission is the go-to mode for floating around on the streets and smooth pavement.
+The Mission profile is the go-to mode for floating around on the streets and smooth pavement.
 It is the most popular mode and gives you both speed and great carve capabilities.
-It’s described as loose, fluid and buttery giving the feeling of riding on powder.
+It’s described as loose, fluid, and buttery giving the feeling of riding on powder.

 Delirium is the trail and off-road mode. it’s the most aggressive to enable you to climb obstacles and release the full power of the board.
-The mode is much more responsive when compared to the other which make the mountain trails really fun to ride.
+The profile is much more responsive when compared to the other which makes the mountain trails really fun to ride.

 The speed is increased to 20mph and the maximum torque is available enabling an extra burst when needed.

 If you don’t find your favorite digital mode there is always custom shaping.
 It allows you to control the Carvability, Stance Profile, and Aggressiveness of the board to create your own Shaping mode.

 Shaping basically has 3 components – Carvability, Stance Profile, and Aggressiveness: